psylum/nyc-run-covid-testing/README.md

 ### Requirements

-The scraper requires a google API token for geolocation, and the mapbox component requires a mapbox access token.
+The scraper requires Node v11+, a google API token for geolocation, and the mapbox component requires a mapbox access token.
 Add those in your terminal or in an `.env` file:
 ```
 GOOGLE_API_KEY=[token]
 NODE_ENV_MAPBOX_ACCESS_TOKEN=[token]